-- Shalabhasana – Helps in getting rid of unnecessary fat around abs, hips, waist and thighs
+- Shalabhasana – Helps eliminate unnecessary fat around abs, hips, waist, and thighs.

 - Setubandhasana – Strengthens the back, glutes, and hamstrings

-- Uttanpadasana – Strengthens the back and hip and thigh muscles.
+- Uttanpadasana – Strengthens the back, hip, and thigh muscles.

-- Pawanmuktasana – The asana strengthens back muscles as well as tones muscles of legs and arms
+- Pawanmuktasana – The asana strengthens back muscles and tones muscles of the legs and arms.

 Immune Support Boosters